dB(A) and dB(C) data in noise assessments

 dB(C) figures in a noise assessment

-Starting to get a little nerdy here… dB(C) is another type of weighting or adjustment used when measuring noise risk.
-In this case we use dB(C) for two things:
+dB(C) is another type of weighting used when measuring noise risk, in this instance treating all the frequencies more evenly.
+We use dB(C) for two things:

 dB(C) as peak or impact noise